gmelloni/gmelloni.github.io/blog.md

 </div>

-A tutorial on how to transform any interactive
-My Google Map into static printable maps with ggmap.
+For this first blog post, I'll show you a tutorial on how to transform any interactive My Google Map into static printable maps with ggmap.

 In this example, we will convert the